privacy-scaling-explorations/excubiae/README.md

 You can learn more in this [technical reference document](https://hackmd.io/@0xjei/B1RXoTh71e).

 > [!IMPORTANT]
 > Excubiae is currently in the MVP stage.
-Official documentation website and audits are not yet available.
+Audits are not yet available.
 Expect fast development cycles with potential breaking changes — use at your own risk!
 Please, refer to [release](https://github.com/privacy-scaling-explorations/excubiae/releases) section for latest changes and updates.

 ## Installation